 Proposal-3: If the AIOTF sends a command to the AIoT device and receives AIOT STATUS message with cause "message type non-existent or not implemented", then in order to prevent waste of radio resource by command procedures of the command types other than the command type of the sent command, the AIoT device includes its AIOT capabilities, if any, in the AIOT STATUS message and the AIOTF refrans from initiating of command procedures of command types not supported in the AIOT capabilities, towards the AIoT device.

 3. Conclusions

 4. Proposal

 It is proposed to agree the following changes to 3GPP TS 24.369.

 ***** change *****

 5.3.2.5 Read command procedure not accepted by AIoT device

-Upon receiving a READ COMMAND message, if read command is not supported by the AIoT device, the AIoT device shall send a READ COMMAND REJECT message with a cause set to #xx "TBD".

-Editor's note: Whether to use the READ COMMAND REJECT message to reject the READ COMMAND message when the read command not supported is FFS.